louis-tomczyk/louis-tomczyk/README.md

 - 👋 Hi, I’m @louis-tomczyk
 - 👀 I’m interested in Evidential Clustering (Artificial Intelligence), Laser noises, quantum optics
-- 🌱 I’m currently learning non-hard clustering techniques
+- 🌱 I’m currently working on power profile monitoring in optical fiber transmission systems
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me louis.tomczyk.work@gmail.com
+- 📫 How to reach me louis.tomczyk@telecom-paris.fr

 <!---
 louis-tomczyk/louis-tomczyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.